Why Did New Art Movements Develop In The Years Following World War 1?

 Here are some of the firsts for that the First World War brought:

-• First War Fought on land, air and sea.
+- First War was Fought on land, air, and sea.

-• First widespread recognition of the shell shock or the psychological trauma suffered by the soliders.
+- First widespread recognition of the shell shock or the psychological trauma suffered by the soldiers.

-• First large-scale use of the medical triage by the British forces.
-A triage is the system of where the medical personnel cateogories the treatment of the casualites.
+- First large-scale use of medical triage by the British forces.
+Triage is the system of which the medical personnel categorizes the treatment of the casualties.

-One death of World War 1 was culture and arts as the world once knew it.
+One death of World War 1 was culture and arts, as the world once knew it.
 World War 1 tipped the arts and cultures of the world upside down, especially in Europe and the United States.
-It was a war that was to change the world of art and art movements forever.
+It was a war to changed the world of art and art movements forever.

-Many of these art movements were in direct protest of the First World War.
+Many of these art movements directly protested the First World War.
 The art movements began to take on their own lives, being art movements and cultural and political movements.

 World War 1 – Devastation of Expressionism Art

-During World War 1, Expressionism was the most significant art movement in Europe, especially in Germany.
+During World War 1, Expressionism was Europe’s most significant art movement, especially in Germany.
 When the war started, many Expressionists shared the enthusiasm of the war and joined up to fight.

-The Expressionists felt World War 1 would wash away the old world order and make way for a better, less constrained society.
+The Expressionists felt World War 1 would wash away the old world order and create a better, less constrained society.
 They felt the war would bring a bright future to Europe.
 But as the realities of the war became apparent, these same Expressionism artists became disillusioned.

 In the art of Max Beckmann, who served as a medic during World War 1, you can see an apparent change in style between his pre-war and after-war paintings.
 Before the war, many of his paintings almost took on an Impressionist style; after the war, his paintings had firm contours and used many black colors.